Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_mcp_proxy.md

 Optional:

+- `access_token_claim_field` (String) The claim in the OAuth2 access token to use as the subject for ACL evaluation when 'acl_attribute_type' is set to 'oauth_access_token'.
+Nested claim can be fetched by using a jq filter starts with dot, e.g., ".user.email": https://jqlang.org/manual/#object-identifier-index.
+- `acl_attribute_type` (String) The type of attributes that ACL is evaluated with.
+Should only be configured on listener modes, not conversion-only.
+Default: "consumer"; must be one of ["consumer", "oauth_access_token"]
 - `consumer_identifier` (String) Which subject type entries in ACL lists refer to for per-consumer matching.
+Should only be configured on listener modes, not conversion-only.
 Default: "username"; must be one of ["consumer_id", "custom_id", "username"]
 - `default_acl` (Attributes List) Optional list of default ACL rules keyed by scope (for example: tools). (see [below for nested schema](#nestedatt--config--default_acl))
 - `include_consumer_groups` (Boolean) If enabled (true), allows Consumer Group names to be used in default and per-primitive ACL.
+Should only be configured on listener modes, not conversion-only.
 Default: false
 - `logging` (Attributes) (see [below for nested schema](#nestedatt--config--logging))
 - `max_request_body_size` (Number) max allowed body size allowed to be handled as MCP request.
 0 means unlimited, but the size of this body will still be limited by Nginx's client_max_body_size.
 Default: 1048576
 - `server` (Attributes) (see [below for nested schema](#nestedatt--config--server))